lukemshepherd/PCA-2/README.md

 # vox
-## Functions that read, plot and anaslise voxels arrayes
+## Functions that read, plot and anaslise voxels arrays

 ### In Vox2...